xiangp126/Let-Tmux/README.md

 ```

 ## self-add ncurses.pc for ncurses packages
-packages ncurses-5.9 tar.gz, after 'make'
-had not generated *.pc files at all, so for Tmux use, one must
+packages ncurses-5.9 tar.gz, after 'make' had not generated *.pc files at all.

-add such a file by himself.
+so for Tmux use, one must add such a file by himself.
 Use ncurses-config to determine what is needed.
 ```bash
 > pwd
 /home/pi/.usr/bin